Instructions on Completing Nomination

 "consistent commitment to the teaching mission and objectives of the

-To accomplish this, the personal statement should include specifics in the form of narrative reflections and, as appropriate, supplemental material (limited use of appendices allowed) regarding:
+To accomplish this, the personal statement should include specifics in the form of narrative reflections and, as appropriate, supplemental materials regarding:

 Contributions to teaching (may include, illustrative list only):